COVID-19 What the rental housing industry needs to know

 Since the COVID-19 pandemic has taken root in California, Governor Gavin Newsom has issued two executive orders related to evictions of residents who have been affected by the COVID-19 pandemic.
 These executive orders have raised many questions for housing providers.
 The most common of those questions are addressed in CAA’s Industry Insight – Frequently Asked Questions: Governor Newsom’s Executive Orders on Evictions During the COVID-19 Pandemic.

-To view the list of localities that have adopted or are considering adopting specific eviction restrictions, please click on the + sign in the appropriate header.
+To view the list of localities that have adopted specific eviction restrictions, please click on the + sign in the appropriate header.

 To ensure compliance with all applicable laws, CAA strongly recommends that rental housing providers consult with an attorney before issuing any notice to pay rent or quit or notice of termination of tenancy while this pandemic persists.